 Mexico City, April 28, 2022, Coca-Cola FEMSA, S.A.B. de C.V.
 (BMV: KOFUBL, NYSE: KOF) (“Coca-Cola FEMSA”, “KOF” or the “Company”), the largest Coca-Cola franchise bottler in the world by sales volume, announces results for the first quarter of 2022.

 FIRST QUARTER OPERATIONAL AND FINANCIAL HIGHLIGHTS

-- Operating income increased 3.0%, while comparable operating income increased 10.6%.
-Our favorable raw material hedging strategies, coupled with operating expense efficiencies, were partially offset by higher concentrate costs in Mexico, and the depreciation of our operating currencies as applied to our U.S. dollar-denominated raw material costs.
+- Operating income increased 16.0%, while comparable operating income increased 13.9%.
+Our solid top-line, favorable raw material hedging strategies, coupled with operating expense efficiencies, were partially offset by higher PET and sweetener costs.

 ABOUT THE COMPANY

 Stock listing information: Mexican Stock Exchange, Ticker: KOFUBL | NYSE (ADS), Ticker: KOF | Ratio of KOFUBL to KOF = 10:1